indigo-astronomy/indigo/indigo_drivers/mount_lx200/README.md

 Use URL in form lx200://host:port to connect to the mount over network (default port is 4030).

 A non-standard switch property "Alignment mode" is provided by this driver.

+## Status

+Driver is developed and tested with Meade ETX-125 and EQMac.